-***In addition to our 6 Hats Thinking and 16 Habits of Mind Training, all classes will be studying Gardner's Theory of Multiple Intelligences and completing a class project the first weeks of school.
-We will discover and investigate our top three, and some of my students will certainly be interested in finding out the top three used by other family members, teachers and friends.
+***In addition to our 6 Hats Thinking and 16 Habits of Mind Training, all classes will be studying Gardner's Theory of Multiple Intelligences and completing a class project with True Colors the first weeks of school.
+We will discover and investigate our learning styles, and some of my students will certainly be interested in finding out styles used by other family members, teachers and friends.
 If you would like to learn more about how you learn, click the link below to take a quick survey!***

 Specific gifted behaviors that will be observed during the units are the following:

 · Uses analytical thinking

 · Is motivated to construct meaning

 · Demonstrates perspective

 · Shows sensitivity to the needs of others

 · Demonstrates accelerated learning

 Daily Buzzword - Visit www.wordcentral.com daily to see what words your child should begin incorporating into their vocabulary, and see if you are a "Word Wiz"!